Blaumaus/rust_botnet/README.md

 Example botnet client which uses Telegra.ph as C&C server.

 ## Features
-* DoS attack module.
+* DoS attack feature.
 * Loader & Executer of any files.
-* Update module.
+* Update feature.
 * Program adds itself to autoload register and moves to hidden folder in C:/ drive root.
+* Botnet deletion by command.

+### In development
+* Bruteforce module.
+* Sandbox & Virtual machine detector.
+* Admin notification about new client.
+* Miner module.
+* Worm module.
+* C&C server link / commands encryption.
+* New module-based core architecture.
+* Show message box to client.

 Notice, that this is not production ready version.
 There are many bugs which are waiting to fix.